ubiquity-os-marketplace/daemon-disqualifier/README.md

 # @ubiquity-os/daemon-disqualifier

-Watches user activity on issues, sends reminders on deadlines, and eventually unassigns inactive user to ensure that tasks don't stall, and subtracts XP.
+Watches user activity on issues, sends reminders on disqualification threshold, and eventually unassigns inactive user to ensure that tasks don't stall, and subtracts XP.

 ## Setup